will4skill/algo-review/README.md

 ```

 **Hint:**
-Iterate over each point, pushing them into a max heap unless heap size is K
+Iterate over each point, pushing them into a max heap

-If the heap size reaches K, push, then pop largest element.
+If the heap size reaches K + 1, pop largest element.

 At the end, the max heap will only contain the closest k element.
 Return contents of the heap